Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `enable_case_support` field is optional and controls whether restricted `CASE` statements are allowed or not in anonymizing queries.
 The default value is false.

+The `connection_timeouts` field is optional and it controls various database connection timeouts.

-The `connection_keep_time` field is optional and it determines how many minutes idle database connections are kept before they are closed.
-It needs to be an integer value between 1 and 1 440 (1 day).
-If not set, a default timeout value of 1 minute is used.
+The `connection_timeouts.idle` field is optional and it determines how many seconds idle database connections are kept before they are closed.
+It needs to be an integer value between 1 and 86_400 (1 day).
+If not set, a default timeout value of 60 seconds (1 minute) is used.

-The `connect_timeout` field is optional and it determines how many seconds the Insights Cloak waits for a database connection to be established.
+The `connection_timeouts.connect` field is optional and it determines how many seconds the Insights Cloak waits for a database connection to be established.
 It needs to be an integer value between 1 and 3 600 (1 hour).
 If not set, a default timeout value of 5 seconds is used.

-The `data_source_timeout` field is optional and it determines how many minutes the Insights Cloak waits for a database operation.
-It needs to be an integer value between 1 and 1 440 (1 day).
-If not set, a default timeout value of 720 minutes (12 hours) is used.
+The `connection_timeouts.request` field is optional and it determines how many seconds the Insights Cloak waits for a database request to complete.
+It needs to be an integer value between 1 and 86_400 (1 day).
+If not set, a default timeout value of 43_200 seconds (12 hours) is used.

 ### Data source configuration